Skip to main content

 Festive

-Dense, rich pudding made from grated sweet potato, coconut milk, brown sugar, spices (nutmeg, cinnamon, vanilla), flour, raisins.
-Baked until firm with dark brown top.
-Served in squares, warm or room temperature.
-Comfort food dessert.
-African roots evident.
-Sunday dinner tradition, special occasions.
+A dense, rich pudding made from grated sweet potato, coconut milk, brown sugar, flour, raisins, and spices like nutmeg, cinnamon, and vanilla.
+It bakes until firm with a dark brown top, then gets cut into squares and served warm or at room temperature.
+The dish has African roots and usually turns up at Sunday dinner or special occasions.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Tree Nuts